brpaz/hawkeye/README.md

 * Python 3 (with all the dependencies specified in the [requirements.txt](requirements.txt) file.)
 * GTK
 * [Evince](https://wiki.gnome.org/Apps/Evince) (for PDF files display)

+This was only tested in Ubuntu 18.04 but it should work in other OSes that meets the above requirements.

 ## Install